Business booms for "yellow" firms backing Hong Kong protest movement

 "No one can earn all the money himself.
 I would rather let shops with similar political views share the market than let the blue shops earn money," she said.

-(Additional reporting by Pak Yiu and Donny Kwok; Editing by Anne Marie Roantree and Mike Collett-White)
+(Additional reporting by Pak Yiu, Donny Kwok and Joyce Zhou Editing by Anne Marie Roantree and Mike Collett-White)

 ((annemarie.roantree@thomsonreuters.com; +852 97387151; Reuters Messaging: annemarie.roantree.thomsonreuters.com@reuters.net))